-Intensive communication with the capital market
+Communication with the capital market

 As a stock-listed company in Deutsche Börse's Prime Standard, Sixt Leasing SE has to meet extensive requirements on transparency and publicity.
-By being in continuous and intensive dialogue with the capital markets, the Company ensures open, timely and comprehensive financial communication.
+By being in continuous dialogue with the capital markets, the Company ensures open, timely and comprehensive financial communication.

-In 2019 the Company conveyed to analysts, investors and the media an overview of business conditions and developments through regular meetings.
-Their focal point of interest was above all the strategy programme 'DRIVE>2021' and its associated measures and medium-term growth targets.
+In 2020, the Company conveyed to analysts, investors and the media an overview of business conditions and developments through regular meetings.
+Their focal point of interest was above all the strategy programme 'DRIVE>2021' as well as the future prospects of the Sixt Leasing Group in the context of the strategic partnership with the new major shareholder HCBE.

 The focus for the Leasing business unit was above all to concentrate on its growth plans for the online retail business.
-In this contest, special emphasis was given to the continued digitisation of new vehicle sales as well as product innovations.
-New marketing activities also elicited a high level of interest.
+In this context, special emphasis was given to the continued digitisation of new vehicle sales as well as product innovations.
+New marketing activities such as the sales cooperation with PAYBACK and Kia also elicited a high level of interest.